The Best Non-Toxic Cutting Boards For A Healthy Home

 Solid wood– Look for hardwood cutting boards made from a solid block of wood that does not use glues or resins to attach any pieces together.
 Wood has antibacterial properties, and if bacteria is trapped in the grains, it cannot survive and replicate.
 Wooden cutting boards also don’t dull your knife edge as much as a material like hard stone or glass.
 What types of wood are best for cutting boards?
 Look for maple, walnut, cherry, beech, or teak wood.

 Second best: If you need a large cutting board surface, you may not be able to find a big enough solid wood piece.
-If this is the case, I have one recommendation for a teak cutting board (Ziruma Teak Cutting Board, see description below) that has solid wood boards glued together with formaldehyde-free, food safe glue.
+If this is the case, I have one recommendation for a teak cutting board (Ziruma Teak Cutting Board) that has solid wood boards glued together with formaldehyde-free, food safe glue.

 Non-Toxic Cutting Boards

-1// Adirondack Kitchen Cherry Wood Cutting Board– Made of solid cherry wood.
+Adirondack Kitchen Cherry Wood Cutting Board– Made of solid cherry wood.
 All products are hand rubbed with an all-natural, homemade beeswax and coconut oil polish for protection and glow.
 Finish is non-toxic, 100% food safe, with zero VOCs.
+You can choose from a selection of different woods and sizes- Adirondack Kitchen Cutting Boards.

 What Finishes Are Best For Protecting A Wood Cutting Board